-second year fall Asset Pricing I Empirical Corporate Finance elective winter Asset Pricing II Econometrics of Financial Markets elective Finance Exam (in March, retaken in June if necessary) spring Finance Seminar Research Paper elective Presentation of Research Papers (in June)
+second year fall Corporate Finance Theory Asset Pricing I elective elective winter Empirical Corporate Finance Asset Pricing II Financial Econometrics II elective spring Finance Seminar Finance elective elective elective Finance Prelim Exam (early June) Presentation of Research Papers (early September)

-Required Courses: The required courses in the second year are five doctoral classes offered by the Finance department: Asset Pricing I and II, Empirical Corporate Finance, Econometrics of Financial Markets, and a Finance seminar class whose content varies from year to year.
+Required Courses: The required courses in the second year are six doctoral classes offered by the Finance department: Asset Pricing I and II, Corporate Finance Theory, Empirical Corporate Finance, Financial Econometrics II, and a Finance seminar class whose content varies from year to year.
 (The latter is distinct from the weekly Finance seminar that students are also expected to attend.)
+There is typically also a Finance elective offered in the spring, where the topics vary from year to year.

 Electives: Elective courses are approved by the PhD coordinator in fall and winter, and an individual advisor in the spring quarter.
-The Finance Department also offers an Advanced Derivatives PhD course that may suit the interests of some students.

-Finance Comprehensive Exam: A comprehensive Finance exam must be passed just before the beginning of classes in the spring quarter.
-In case of poor performance, a student may be asked to retake the exam at the end of the same quarter.
+Finance Comprehensive Exam: A comprehensive Finance exam must be passed at the beginning of the summer quarter, typically in June.
+In case of poor performance, a student may be asked to retake the exam in the middle of the summer quarter, typically in July.
 The exam covers the material of the first five Finance PhD classes.

-Research Paper and Advisors: A research paper must be completed during the spring quarter of the second year, and must be presented to the department shortly after the end of the quarter.
-Spring quarter research and coursework must be supervised by an individual faculty advisor who must be selected by the end of the winter quarter.
+Research Paper and Advisors: A research paper must be completed during the summer quarter of the second year, and must be presented to the department shortly after the end of the quarter, in early September.
+The research project must be supervised by an individual faculty advisor who must be selected by the end of the winter quarter.
 A second-year advisor need not be the same person as the eventual main dissertation advisor.